Skip to Content

 Blackberry Overnight Oats

 I’m still obsessed with overnight oats and have been making a new flavor each week to keep things interesting.
-I had a ton of frozen blackberries in my freezer from another baking project, so I figured it was time to make blackberries overnight oats!
+I had a ton of frozen blackberries in my freezer from another baking project, so I figured it was time to make blackberry overnight oats!

 image of blackberry overnight oats made in advance in cute mason jars